 Ensure you do not have sun exposure in the few weeks before and after treatment.
-Your provider will be able to give specific guidance on sun exposure.
-It is best to shave in the 24 hours prior to each session but do not wax, pluck or use hair removing creams, as the hair needs to be present in the follicle but very short in length.
+Your provider will be but do not wax, pluck or use hair removing creams, as the hair needs to be present in the follicle but very short in length.
 Leave 2 days after treatment before shaving.
-Avoid getting hot and sweaty for 24 hours after treatment - don't go to the gym or sauna - to allow your skin to cool down.
-Avoid using perfumed lotions for 24 - 48 hours after treatment.
+Avoid getting hot and sweaty for 24 perfumed lotions for 24 - 48 hours after treatment.